tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/18_step2.md

 ### Article 3: Present a high-level overview of the framework's structure

-**SEO-Optimized Title:** Unlock Your Inner World: A High-Level Look at the Quantum Mindfulness Framework
+ Unlock Your Inner World: A High-Level Look at the Quantum Mindfulness Framework

 **Article Body:**